 Moodle.org forums help

 The Moodle Forums are a tremendous resource.
 For a new user, they can be confusing and overpowering.
-This page will provide more details to points raised in Moodle.org forums Code of Conduct.
+This page will provide more details to points raised in the Moodle.org site policy.

 The 3 most important things to remember: Ask your question in the right place, write a good discussion/subject title, include information that will help solve the problem, and enjoy Moodling.